Jakub Luka

-Jakub Luka (born 18 August 2003) is a Slovak professional footballer who currently plays for Fortuna Liga club Ružomberok as a defender.
+Jakub Luka (born 18 August 2003) is a Slovak professional footballer who currently plays for Niké liga club FK Železiarne Podbrezová as a defender.

 Club career

 MFK Ružomberok

 Luka signed a contract with MFK Ružomberok in January 2021, signing from MŠK Žilina Academy, where he played with the U19 team.
 Following his signing, he joined the first team of Ružomberok and expressed hope of making his senior debut during the spring and summer of 2021.

 Luka made his Fortuna Liga debut for Ružomberok against Zemplín Michalovce on 1 May 2021 in a 1:2 away loss.
 He played the entire match.

 Private life

 Luka had listed Milan Škriniar and Virgil van Dijk as his footballing idols.